jntakpe/mongo-reactor-adapter/README.md

 MongoDB Reactive Streams Java driver API is a great way to leverage MongoDB's asynchronous capabilities.
 Nevertheless, the scope of
 Reactive Streams is to find a minimal set of interfaces, methods and protocols that will describe the necessary operations and entities to achieve the goal—asynchronous streams of data with non-blocking back pressure.
-End-user DSLs or protocol binding APIs have purposefully been left out of the scope to encourage and enable different implementations that potentially use different programming languages to stay as true as possible to the idioms of their platform.
+End-user DSLs or protocol binding APIs have purposefully been left out of the reactivestream's scope to encourage and enable different implementations that potentially use different programming languages to stay as true as possible to the idioms of their platform.
 However, Reactor offers composable asynchronous sequence APIs - Flux (for [N] elements) and Mono (for [0|1] elements) - and extensively implements the Reactive Streams specification providing an efficient way for end user to create reactive system.